columnar-tech/dbc/docs/guides/drivers_list.md

 ## Synchronizing

-You ensure all drivers in the drivers list are installed with `dbc sync`.
+Use `dbc sync` to ensure that all the drivers in the drivers list are installed.

 ```console
 $ dbc sync